CarudiBu/SubUI-browser/README.md

 ###### From Settings
 - Open Settings -> Cover screen -> Widgets
-- Enable SamSprung Launcher
+- Enable SamSprung Widget

 OR

 ###### From Cover Screen
 - Turn on cover screen
 - Swipe to the +
-- Select SamSprung Launcher
+- Select SamSprung Widget